jeffmeloy/py2dataset/README.md

 Next, py2dataset parses each Python file using the **Abstract Syntax Tree (AST)** and **visitor design pattern** to build a representation of the code structure, functions, classes, methods and variables.

 py2dataset then generates the information for the output datasets including question-answer pairs and instruction-input-output triplets using code snippets as context.
-The datasets answer the 'questions.json' questions about the Python file characteristics.
+The datasets answer the questions in `py2dataset_questions.json` about the Python file characteristics.
 Optionally, py2dataset invokes a **language model** to generate responses to questions about the purpose of each file, function, class, method, and variable.

 For each Python code file analyzed, py2dataset outputs a `<filename>.qa.json`, `<filename>.instruct.json`, and a `<filename>.details.yaml` containing the AST analysis to the local `'./dataset'` directory or a specified output directory.
 The software then consolidates all of the datasets together to produce a final `'qa.json'` and `'instruct.json'` that contains the entire dataset contents.
 Optionally, py2dataset creates images of the **relationship graphs** between the functions and classes and saves as image files in the same output directory.